Medicare Supplement Health Plan Summary

 All Medicare Supplement Health Plans include, at no additional cost to you:

 - Vision Benefits for an annual eye examination and prescription eyeglasses or contact lenses

-- Hearing Benefits for purchasing and maintaining hearing aids
+- Hearing Benefits hearing exams, hearing aids, and discounted hearing supplies

 - Travel Medical Protection to help with healthcare costs outside the U.S. and other services when traveling at least 100 miles from your primary residence